sujnanpatil/Dynamic-Copilot/Labs/Lab-05.md

    ![](../media/6-10.png)

-      **Note:** The new fields are added after existing fields, but you can reorder them.
+      **Note:** The new fields are added after the existing fields, but you can reorder them as needed.

 1. Select **Publish** to save your changes.